Goa fun, from church to sand

 FAST FACTS / Hotel Contact List

-Room stays attract a collective luxury and value-added tax of 10.5 percent, while there is 12.5 percent tax on restaurant bills and 13 percent tax at spas.
+Room stays attract a collective luxury and value-added tax of between six to 12 percent.
 Tax rates are revised yearly.
-All prices listed are approximate best available rates (BAR) on the internet.
+Any prices listed are approximate best available rates (BAR) on the internet.
 Prices fluctuate greatly between peak season (winter) and the monsoons (summer).
 Many hotels double prices over Christmas, and rooms tend to be hard to find during January.
+In high season, room rates at 5-star hotels could soar to USD$300 while boutique hotels might set you back upwards of USD$100.
 During the monsoon period rates may be 50 percent off or more.
 Several quoted rates may include meals, transfers and more.

 North Goa resorts